lowkey42/lowkey42.github.com/_posts/2021-04-11-data_structure.md

 - `dest(e)`: Gives us the destination of an edge.
 - `left(e)`: Gives us the face/vertex on the left side of the edge.
 - `right(e)`: Gives us the face/vertex on the right side of the edge.
 - `origin_next(e)`: Gives us the next edge when rotating counterclockwise around the origin of an edge.
-Like `rot(e)` this will loop back into itself after we have visited every outgoing edge from the origin.
+Like `rot(e)` this will loop back on itself after we have visited every outgoing edge from the origin.

-But we can also combine them into more complex operations to traverse the mesh:
+We can also combine these into more complex operations to traverse the mesh:
 - `dest_next(e)`: Same as `origin_next(e)` but gives us the next edge around the destination instead.
 - `left_next(e)`: Gives us the next edge rotating around the left face, i.e. `left(e)` will return the same value and the origin of the returned edge is our destination.
 - `right_next(e)`: Same as `left_next(e)` but rotates around the right face.